vic-ma/website/content/posts/2025-11-05-final-report/index.md

 ## Word suggestion algorithm improvements

 The goal of any crossword editor software is to make it as easy as possible to create a good crossword puzzle.
-To that end, all crossword editors provide a [*word suggestion list*](https://gitlab.gnome.org/jrb/crosswords/-/raw/master/data/images/edit-grid.png)---a list of words that fit the current slot.
-This feature helps the user find words that fit the slots on their grid.
+To that end, all crossword editors have a feature called a [*word suggestion list*](https://gitlab.gnome.org/jrb/crosswords/-/raw/master/data/images/edit-grid.png).
+This is a dynamic list of words that fit the current slot.
+It helps the user find words that fit the slots on their grid.

 In order to generate the word suggestion list, crossword editors use a *word suggestion algorithm*.
 The simplest example of a word suggestion algorithm considers two constraints:
 * The size of the current slot.